plemont/plemont.github.io/_posts/2016-09-10-displaying-search-queries-with-sheets-api.md

 ## Details

 The project is [available on github](https://github.com/plemont/griddysheets).
 Consult the README.md file for details on setting it up.
+It seems to work on Chrome, other browsers may very - hey I'm not a web developer!

 I have published my version at [griddysheets.firebaseapp.com](https://griddysheets.firebaseapp.com)